Technology World News

 Highly Automated Driving (HAD) electronic compact redundant braking

-Continental’s electronic braking system MK C1 is an integrated and compact brake system which meets today’s and future requirements: vacuum less braking, energy recuperation, high performance for emergency brake assist.
+Continental’s electronic braking system MK C1 is an integrated and compact brake system that meets today’s and future requirements: vacuum less braking, energy recuperation, high performance for emergency brake assist.
 The MK C1 – the C stands for “Combined brake,” as it integrates booster, tandem master cylinder, and control systems (electronic stability control and antilock brakes) – for highly automated driving has now a redundant fallback-level to enable the next step towards automated driving.
 MK C1 Highly Automated Driving system architecture with two networked braking system units offers a degradation concept to ensure the required deceleration level at all times, without driver interaction.
-By combining the MK C1 with an MK 100 based Hydraulic Brake Extension, redundant braking systems for highly automated driving can be installed with minimum effort.
+By combining the MK C1 with a MK 100 based Hydraulic Brake Extension, redundant braking systems for highly automated driving can be installed with minimum effort.

 Super Clean Electrified Diesel

 Don’t give up on diesel just yet!
 Just when California thought it would never see a car company bring out a clean diesel car again, Continental AG brings out the cleanest diesel yet.
 According to Continental AG the car I drove in Hannover, Germany had fewer emissions than the Euro 6.

 Continental is taking a systems approach; injection and calibration along with a 48-volt mild-hybrid (electrified) with a start-stop generator and an electrified after-treatment that will reduce NOx emissions up to sixty percent.
 There is a function that allows the car to coast without fuel consumption and emissions.
 There is regenerative braking to recoup the energy.
 The limit will be 128 NOx mg/Km emissions, the car I drove tested out at 56 Nox emissions, still way below the emissions regulations of 2021.